 As life becomes more fast paced, with less time to relax, less space to run and explore in, less sleep and less day dreaming it is no surprise that there has been an alarming increase in the stress levels of our children.
 This is true in most developed countries but in an environment like Singapore where space is limited, the population keeps increasing and the pressure to succeed is immense, it is even worse.

-A Chiltern house mountbatten, students are treated like family in this warm environment in order to let them feel at home and welcome.
+At Chiltern house Mountbatten, students are treated like family in this warm environment in order to let them feel at home and welcome.

 In the past 20 years mental health problems have become much worse in Singapore with more than double the number of young people being treated for stress related problems.
 Doctors are seeing a rise in younger children being treated and more complex disorders.
 There is now a major concern that this could lead to a major health problem in the future unless steps are taken to reduce stress in our young children.